turboMaCk/turboMaCk.github.io/posts/2016-12-07-hybrid-types-in-typescript.md

 That said I think we can agree that:

 - `exactAxis()` returns `function` (and **functions are Objects in JavaScript**) with all methods defined.
-- Every method returns object it's called on.
+- Each method will return object it's called on (so we can chain method calls).

 ## Interface